Understanding Fibromyalgia: Debunking 10 Common Myths

 Myth 1: Fibromyalgia Is Just Chronic Fatigue or Stress

 Many people believe fibromyalgia is simply extreme tiredness or a reaction to stress.
-While fatigue and stress are symptoms, fibromyalgia is a distinct neurological condition involving abnormal pain processing in the brain and nervous system.
+While fatigue and stress are symptoms, fibromyalgia is a distinct neurological condition.
+It involves abnormal pain processing in the brain and nervous system.
 Research shows that patients have heightened sensitivity to pain signals, which is not explained by fatigue alone.

 Myth 2: Fibromyalgia Only Affects Women